vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 - As we saw the `execve` system call does not return control to a process, but code, data and other segments of the caller process are just overwritten of the program segments.
 - The exit from our application will be implemented through the exit system call.

-And we done with execution
+And we are done with execution